-Sheet Nos.
+- Sheet Nos.
 32-4, 38-3, and 81-1: Wheeling was updated from 0.307¢ per kWh to 0.306¢ per kWh.
-These three sheets were inadvertently excluded from Advice No. 18-26 when the other prices were filed and approved in PGE's General Rate Revision.
+These three sheets were inadvertently excluded from Advice No. 18- 26 when the other prices were filed and approved in PGE's General Rate Revision. - Sheet Nos.

-Sheet Nos.
 1-6, 75-7, 109-1, 110-1, 123-1, 215-3, 216-4, 575-5, B-1, B-7 and K-11 & K-16: Several sheets were inadvertently excluded from PGE's Advice No. 18-05 where Point of Delivery (POD) changed to Service Point (SP).
-Sheet B-7 also has redline that was inadvertently not removed.

-Sheet Nos.
-136-1: Schedules 75/575 were inadvertently not included on the initial filing.
+Sheet B - 7 also has redline that was inadvertently not removed. - Sheet No. 136-1: Schedules 75/575 were inadvertently not included on the initial filing.
 The New Schedule 136 was approved in Advice No. 19-12.
-Currently no customers are on those Schedules but needed to add to be applicable.

-Sheet No. 137-1: Correction made to the Oregon Revised Statute citation.

-Sheet Nos.
-102-1 and 490-1: Added punctuation that was missing.

-Sheet Nos.
-300-5, I-2 and I-3: A footnote is added to Line Extension Allowance (LEA).
+Currently no customers are on those Schedules, but needed to add to be applicable. - Sheet No. 137-1: Correction made to the Oregon Revised Statute citation. - Sheet Nos.
+102-1 and 490-1: Added punctuation that was missing. - Sheet Nos.
+300-5, 1-2 and 1-3: A footnote was added to the Line Extension Allowance (LEA).
 The allowance for a non-residential line extension is calculated using the customer's estimated annual consumption.
 The footnote clarifies that onsite generation is not considered when estimating annual consumption.
-Same language was added to Rule I which also includes an extra sheet due to pagination.
+The same language was added to Rule I, which also includes an extra sheet due to pagination. - Sheet No. E-7: Language in section 2) formerly listed as a) and b) are deleted requiring the Applicant or Customer to provide an irrevocable Letter of Credit or a surety bond in an amount equal to the deposit.
+This language is redundant given section 2) c) includes a "security satisfactory to the Company" (which could include a letter of credit or surety bond).

+Conclusion

+After review, Staff concludes that the revisions filed by PGE are appropriate.
+By their housekeeping nature, none of the revisions affect customers' rates or tariff eligibilities.
+Staff identified no issues or errors with the filing and recommends the Commission approve the tariff changes as filed, allowing the housekeeping revisions to go into effect for service on and after December 4, 2019.
+No requests for information were sent to the Company as the filing was self-explanatory and included the necessary documentation.

+PROPOSED COMMISSION MOTION:

+Approve Portland General Electric's Advice No.19-19, for service on and after December 4, 2019.

-PGE Advice No. 19-19 Page 3
+Advice No. 1029/19-19